 NACE Main Sources Subsidies and vouchers for education from the government are used for validation of output data.
 Health and social work Business survey - quarterly and annual output, and annual intermediate consumption.
 Health subsidies from the government are used for validation of output data.
-Other community, social and Business survey - quarterly and annual output, and annual intermediate personal services consumption.
-Annual survey of nonprofit institutions serving households (NPISH) (starting from 2007).
+Other community, social and personal services Business survey - quarterly and annual output, and annual intermediate consumption. personal services Annual survey of nonprofit institutions serving households (NPISH) (starting from 2007).
 This section accounts for around 4 percent of GDP, with several activities blended together.
-Expenditure approach Main Sources Household final consumption Quarterly HBS following COICOP classification. expenditure Own account nonmarket production is covered. expenditure The data are compared with SUT (the latest is of 2009).
+Expenditure approach Main Sources Household final consumption Quarterly HBS following COICOP classification. expenditure Own account nonmarket production is covered. - The data are compared with SUT (the latest is of 2009).
 Housing rents (HBS, questionnaire 01).
 Health expenditure from HBS.
 NBG data on financial services (including FISIM).
 Education, entertainment and miscellaneous services - data from HBS are verified via various source data.
 BOP Data on tourism, health, and education.
 Household Expenditure Survey - (questionnaires 03 -04).
 Government final consumption Monthly government data on government expenditures by COFOG, with expenditure the split into individual and collective consumption expenditure (education, health care and cultural).
-Gross Fixed Capital Formation Business survey for corporations (including own-produced capitalized goods) General Government - data from GFS.
-Changes in inventories Business survey questionnaire request information on four types of inventories.
+Gross Fixed Capital Formation Business survey for corporations (including own-produced capitalized goods) Concernal Concernment - data from CES Changes in inventories General Government - data from GFS.
+Business survey questionnaire request information on four types of Changes in inventories inventories.
 SUT goods are balanced by changes in inventories.
 Exports of goods and services BOP data form NBG.
-Imports of goods and services BOP data from NBG.
+Imports of goods and services BOP data from NBG. imports of goods and services